This page is updated regularly. Please refresh the screen to see the latest news.

 arm New Year Greetings from the Victorian Web!
 As Dickens puts it at the end of his Christmas book, The Chimes, "May the New Year be a happy one to you, happy to many more whose happiness depends on you!"
 Our Managing Editor, Diane Josefowicz, has now sent 2025 down into the archives: we trust that you'll find much in our ever-expanding website to interest and inspire you as 2026 unfolds.

 Two good sources of inspiration, both overseen by Diane as well, are our conference notices/calls for papers, and our book reviews.
-Note espeially that the deadline for abstracts for the Thomas Hardy Conference in Dorset this summer has been extended until 25 January.
+Note especially that the deadline for abstracts for the Thomas Hardy Conference in Dorset this summer was extended to 25 January.
+It does pay to keep your eyes open for such extensions.
 As for reviews, here's one not to be missed: Christian Gallichio discusses The Nineteenth-Century Novel and the Pre-Cinematic Imagination, by Alberto Gabriele.
 This develops the idea that optical toys and tools like the zoetrope or the microscope helped propel the novel form towards modernism — a critical approach that produces some strikingly original analyses, for instance, in Gabriele's final chapter, of George Eliot's Middlemarch.

-Fittingly for this time of year (and for his own love of acting), our Contributing Editor for Canada, Philip Allingham, has been revising and adding to his work on theatrical adaptations of Dickens's works.
+Meanwhile, fittingly for this time of year (and for his own love of acting), our Contributing Editor for Canada, Philip Allingham, has been revising and adding to his work on theatrical adaptations of Dickens's works.
 The list of these has grown, and one important addition, recently finalised, is "Films and Plays from A Tale of Two Cities."
+With the panto season ending, Philip turned back to his more usual work, on the Dickens illustrators.
+Of special interest here is his updated note on Phiz's wrapper design for the monthly serialisation of A Tale of Two Cities.
+Updating is essential in an area where scholarship is so active, and most recently he has been improving his scans and commentaries on Fred Barnard's illustrations of key moments in the same novel.

 Correspondence: A particular pleasure over the festive season was some well-informed input from Michael Riley on the background and sequence of construction at Queen Victoria's home on the Isle of Wight, Osborne House.
 Stuart Orr also brought to our attention some interesting research on the Julius Beer Mausoleum at Highgate Cemetery, which overturned some attributions in its listing text and other trusted sources.
+Another useful comment, this time on the admission of women students to the Victorian art school, Cary's (previously known as Sass's), came from Dr. Gilles Weyns.
 We welcome all such corrections, updates and additional information.